-- Studies of interpersonal communication show that: - 55% comes from facial expressions and body language - 38% comes from vocal quality or tone of voice - 7% comes from content, actual meaning of the words - Speak in a conversational tone - Smile! - Make eye contact with members of the audience - Never simply read what is on the screen! - Face the audience, don't talk to the screen - Animations can be useful, but if overdone they are very distracting
+- Studies of interpersonal communication show that: - 55% comes from facial expressions and body language - 38% comes from vocal quality or tone of voice - 7% comes from content, actual meaning of the words - Speak in a conversational tone - Smile! - Never simply read what is on the screen! - Face the audience, don't talk to the screen - Animations can be useful, but if overdone they are very distracting